huzaifa113/Django-/README.md

 Please make sure to update tests as appropriate.

 This README provides an overview of the project, installation instructions, usage information, and encourages contributions.
+Note: This project is a dummy project not finalized yet.